eparadis/portfolio/content/portfolio/sharedna.md

 Our study identified several areas of poor usability in the app and we were able to make strong recommendations about how to improve it.

 We established good rapport with the study participants and this allowed us to collaboratively brainstorm possible future developments for the application.
-We repoted these to the clients as possible future design explorations.
+We reported these to the clients as possible future design explorations.

 [report]: /img/portfolio/sharedna/study_report.pdf
 [irb]: https://en.wikipedia.org/wiki/Institutional_review_board